Peru In Crisis As President Dissolves Congress - UrduPoint

 Peru In Crisis As President Dissolves Congress

-Lima, Oct 1 (UrduPoint / Pakistan Point News - 1st Oct, 2019 ) :Peru plunged further into crisis Tuesday after the president dissolved congress in a spat over corruption and called elections, only to be suspended himself by angry lawmakers.
+Lima, Oct 2 (UrduPoint / Pakistan Point News - 2nd Oct, 2019 ) :Peru's President Martin Vizcarra consolidated power Tuesday in a tense stand-off with the opposition over corruption, confirming the backing of the armed forces, police and the international community after dissolving Congress.

+Opposition lawmakers accused Vizcarra of mounting a "coup d'etat," voting to suspend him temporarily from the presidency and appointing Vice President Mercedes Araoz as leader in what appeared to be a token gesture of defiance.

-Thousands of people poured into the streets of Lima and other major cities in a show of support for President Martin Vizcarra hours after he announced the shut-down.
+Thousands of people poured into the streets of Lima and other major cities in a show of support for Vizcarra hours after he announced the shut-down late Monday.

-The heads of Peru's armed forces and police reaffirmed their allegiance to the president, as did around a dozen regional governors who joined street celebrations celebrating the dissolution.
+Crucially, the heads of Peru's armed forces and police reaffirmed their allegiance to the president, as did around a dozen regional governors who joined celebratory street protests.

-"There's too much corruption.
-Too much of it without any shame.
-It's high time this happened, that there's a change," said protester Jenny Sanchez in Lima, as demonstrators waved flags saying "New Peru".

-In a televised address late Monday, Vizcarra announced he was dissolving the opposition-dominated congress after it blocked a raft of anti-corruption reforms, including the way judges are appointed to the Supreme Court.
+In a televised address late Monday, Vizcarra announced he was dissolving the opposition-dominated Congress after it blocked a raft of anti-corruption reforms, including changes to the way judges are appointed to the Supreme Court.

-Opposition lawmakers accused Vizcarra of mounting a "coup d'etat", voted to suspend him temporarily from the presidency and appointed Vice President Mercedes Araoz as leader instead.

-"I will not run from my responsibilities, no matter how difficult the circumstances may be," said Araoz, who had distanced herself from Vizcarra and described the dissolution as unconstitutional.

 - January elections - Vizcarra called new legislative elections for January 26, according to a decree published in the official gazette.

+The upcoming polls will likely favor leftist parties like Nuevo Peru and Frente Amplio, which supported the dissolution, political analyst Fernando Rospigliosi told AFP.

-Until the new elections, legislative duties will fall to an 18-member congressional commission.
+Until the elections, legislative duties will fall to a 27-member Permanent Congressional Commission, 18 of whom are opposition lawmakers.

-Meanwhile, the officially dissolved chamber is seeking to meet on Friday to consider a motion to dismiss the president, Speaker Pedro Olaechea said.
+The commission is led by Pedro Olaechea, the Congress speaker, who accuses Vizcarra of unlawfully seizing power.

 Vizcarra had warned Congress on Sunday that he would dissolve the legislative body if it denied him a vote of confidence Monday on reforming the method of appointing magistrates.
-The move was aimed at preventing the opposition from taking control of the high court.
+The move was aimed at preventing the opposition from taking control of the Supreme Court.

+The Organization of American States (OAS) backed Vizcarra's election call: "It is fair that the political polarization in the country will be resolved by the people at the polls."
+"It is essential that the public is not exposed to violence in the context of conflict and political fragility seen in recent months," the OAS said in a statement.

 - Stand-off - Peru's grinding political stand-off has its roots in the 2016 presidential election, when banker Pedro Pablo Kuczynski beat Fujimori.